Diverticulitis Treatment in Kansas City

 It is always advised to seek medical attention if you are experiencing constant pain in your abdomen.
 This pain could be a warning of many different types of diseases or injuries, all of which require proper diagnosis and treatment by a licensed medical professional.

 Adequate rest and antibiotics are often all that is needed to treat cases of diverticulitis that are detected early on, which is what happens a majority of the time.
 However, you may experience more severe symptoms and complications as the condition worsens over time.

 Individuals who are already dealing with an advanced case of diverticulitis are at risk for several serious conditions, including:

 - Blockage within the colon or small intestine

-- Formation of a fistula
+- Formation of an anal fistula

 - A collection of pus within the diverticula

 - Peritonitis, which will happen if the infected diverticula ruptures and spills its contents into the abdominal cavity

 All of these situations can cause the patient’s health to deteriorate quickly, which is why you should see a doctor at Colorectal Surgical Associates as soon as possible if you suspect you may have diverticulitis.

 Even though diverticula are common, that does not make them something that you necessarily want to have growing on the walls of your intestine.
 In order to keep these diverticula from forming and leading to diverticulitis, you should: